What is snoring?

 Your healthcare provider will evaluate your symptoms, and order additional testing, such as imaging or a sleep study, if needed.
 These additional tests will help evaluate the structure of your airway and identify any breathing concerns that happen as you sleep.

-What is the treatment for snoring?
+What are treatment options for snoring?

 Lifestyle changes can often be one of the first remedies for treating snoring.
 These lifestyle changes can include losing weight, addressing and treating nasal congestion, establishing healthy sleep habits, and avoiding sleeping on your back.